Skip to main content

 What This Means for Your Consulting / Professional Services

 Boston has a cost of living index of 152.0 while Philadelphia sits at 103.0 (national average = 100).
-This means every expense — rent, equipment, supplies, insurance — costs proportionally more in the higher-indexed city.
+That's a large 49.0-point gap, which scales directly through every line item in your startup budget — rent, equipment, supplies, insurance, and the wages you'll need to pay to attract local talent.

 Over the first year, opening a consulting / professional services in Philadelphia saves an estimated $15,527 (32.2%) compared to Boston.
-The monthly operating cost difference alone accounts for $10,872 of that gap over 12 months.
+The bulk of this gap comes from recurring monthly expenses — $906/month less in Philadelphia, or $10,872 across the first year.
+This ongoing cost advantage compounds over time and affects your break-even timeline.

 These estimates use national average startup costs for a consulting / professional services, adjusted by each city's cost of living factor.
 Actual costs vary based on your specific location, size of operation, and current market conditions.
 Use the interactive Startup Cost Calculator to customize expenses for your situation.